Surgery to remove womb cancer

 In some situations, it can be possible to operate to remove womb cancer that has come back after it was first treated.
 This major surgery is called pelvic exenteration.

-If you have a stage 1 cancer, your surgeon will want to remove your womb (including the cervix).
+If you have a stage 1 cancer, your surgeon will remove your womb (including the cervix).
 This is called a hysterectomy.
 Usually the ovaries and fallopian tubes are removed at the same time.
 This is called bilateral salpingo oophorectomy – BSO for short.
 The surgeon removes the tubes and ovaries as well as the womb because cancer cells often spread to the ovaries very early on.

 During the operation, your surgeon will need to take biopsies of areas where the cancer could have spread.
 This will give the exact stage of your cancer and help your specialist to decide if you need more treatment after your operation.
 You may have biopsies taken of the